-On their intricate new album Floppy Disk Overdrive, Italy’s MIDI-based metal artist Master Boot Record has crafted a dizzyingly ambitious combination of energetic video game-style chiptune music, machinated drum hits, and frenzied blasts of thrashing guitar riffing, all of which the project’s mastermind brings together via electronically orchestrated samples.
+On their intricate new album Floppy Disk Overdrive, Italy’s MIDI-based metal artist Master Boot Record have crafted a dizzyingly ambitious combination of energetic, video-game-style, chiptune music, machinated drum hits, and frenzied blasts of thrashing guitar riffing, all of which the project’s mastermind brings together via electronically orchestrated samples.

 While energetic and captivating, that thrash metal feel is far from where this album ends.
-“FDISK.EXE,” for example, features a glistening, sometimes danceable blend of pulsing electronics and intermingled blasts of death metal-esque guitars that follow along with the same sorts of rhythms that are established in the electronica.
+“FDISK.EXE,” for example, features a glistening, sometimes danceable blend of pulsing electronics and intermingled blasts of death metal-esque guitars that follow along with the same sorts of rhythms that are established in the electronica-laced moments.

 The classical and more somber, baroque atmospheric elements that are also intermingled in the mix throughout the whole album take these songs to an even more dramatically blood-pumping space via the rays of dramatically swinging, dynamic energy that those orchestral strings provide.
 The orchestral-feeling hugeness seems quite fitting alongside the mix’s other, already dramatic elements.

 By “CHKDSK.EXE,” the music actually feels dramatic enough to be a soundtrack to some kind of horror cinema, but it remains strangely grounded-feeling, nonetheless.
 That particular song’s leaping barrages of piercing synth tones alongside the also pummeling barrages of isolated, machinated guitar blasts unroll quickly enough and with enough uneasy dynamic intensity that there’s a sense of coming upon something threatening yet captivating amidst the music’s obvious adventurousness.
 Meanwhile, “RAMDRIVE.SYS” features compelling crescendos, and “DBLSPACE.EXE” features swaggering blasts of groove.